An Empirical Study on Challenges for LLM Application Developers: RQ3: Challenge Taxonomy Construction

 \finding{9}{ \textbf{Finding 9.} \emph{GPT Builder} accounts for 12.1\% of the total challenges. \emph{Development} dominates this category, accounting for 92.6\% of the challenges in \emph{GPT Builder}.}

 \textbf{Discussion and Implication:} Developers face numerous general challenges when developing plugins and GPTs, particularly in selecting the appropriate development environments and tools.
 This involves decisions about which Integrated Development Environments (IDEs) to use, which programming languages best suit their project needs, and how to set up their development environments efficiently.
-Therefore, OpenAI should develop comprehensive guides that cover the entire development lifecycle of plugins and GPTs, including recommendations for IDEs, programming languages, and other essential tools.
-This will help developers make informed choices that enhance their productivity and the quality of their work.
-Moreover, providing clear examples and templates can streamline the development process, particularly for those at varying skill levels.
+Therefore, the OpenAI organization should provide comprehensive guides that cover the entire development lifecycle of plugins and GPTs, including recommendations for IDEs, programming languages, and other essential tools.
+This will help developers make informed choices that enhance their productivity and the quality of their developed products.
+Moreover, providing more presentative examples and templates can streamline the development process, particularly for those at varying skill levels.
 These resources can include step-by-step tutorials, sample projects, and best practices for developing and debugging, ensuring that developers have the support they need from project initiation to completion.

-After the development phase, rigorous testing is crucial to ensure the correct functioning of plugins and GPTs.
-Therefore, OpenAI should provide comprehensive automated testing tools that allow developers to test their plugins and GPTs efficiently.
-Automated testing can help identify bugs and issues early in the development cycle, reducing the time spent on manual testing and allowing for more consistent and repeatable tests.
-Moreover, these tools should support various testing methodologies, including unit tests, integration tests, and acceptance tests.
-By covering a broad range of scenarios, developers can ensure their applications are robust and reliable.
+Following the development phase, rigorous testing is essential to ensure the proper functionality of plugins and GPTs.
+Therefore, the OpenAI organization should provide comprehensive automated testing tools that allow developers to test their plugins and GPTs efficiently.
+Automated testing can help identify bugs early in the development cycle, reducing the time spent on manual testing.
+Moreover, these testing tools should support multiple phases of the testing process, including unit testing, integration testing, and acceptance testing.
+By encompassing a comprehensive range of phases, developers can ensure their applications are both robust and reliable.